Jmion/aviation-co2-impact/README.md

   * **Are there better destinations for a Swiss traveller according to the CO2 emissions per kilometer ?**

 ## Datasets

+**Note :** Some of the listed datasets are not available in the data folder.
+This is due to licence constraints of the following datasets.

 Even though the aviation industry is quite protective of its data, we were able to find several open source datasets that will help us to achieve our goal: